• Skip to primary navigation

 Even for those that don't like the flavor of buckwheat flour (ie my oldest son), these brownies are a hit.
 You can't taste the buckwheat in these brownies.

 This healthy buckwheat brownie recipe has a rich, dark chocolate flavor and fudgy texture.
-They are soft and tender at room temperature, but harden in the fridge making them even more fudge-like (which I love).
+They are soft and tender at room temperature, but harden in the fridge, making them even more fudge-like (which I love).

-Why You'll Love these Healthy Buckwheat Brownies
+Why You'll Love these Buckwheat Brownies

 • gluten free - made with buckwheat flour